 Why it’s important:

 Follow and express what you feel in your heart from moment to moment.
-For me, this required a considerable amount of slowing down, from slowing down my bodily movements, talking speed, breathing, speed of walking, practicing mindfulness, literally every activity I do now is on slow-motion.
+For me, this required a considerable amount of slowing down, from slowing down my bodily movements, talking, breathing, speed of walking, and practicing mindfulness; every activity I do is in slower-motion.
 I chose to no longer subscribe to society’s inappropriate pressure to rush around or do things all the time.
 Enjoy life’s moments and practice patience.
 Nap if you want to!
 Reduce your schedule, ask for help by saying to your guy: “I could really use your help with…[insert thing]”.

 For me, the pressures of life had me spinning so fast I couldn’t be fluid, I was super stressed and living on survival mode.
 Don’t do this to yourself.
 Ask yourself – how can I live my life more peacefully so I’m not overwhelmed or strung out?
 What can I change either step-by-step or in a new life plan I create to open the way for a happier, more fluid pace of life?

-For me, these questions led to a choice of moving to a more relaxed city, and choosing a more minimalist home and lifestyle, it included change and sacrifice but I would do it all again in a heartbeat for how calm and serene I feel each day since.
+For me, these questions led to a choice of moving to a more relaxed city, and choosing a more minimalist home and lifestyle, it included change and sacrifice and I would do it all again in a heartbeat for how calm, and serene I feel every day since.

 Creative feminine energy